sungheeyun/sungheeyun.github.io/_posts/2025-02-10-PST - Why Data SHALL be the Next Big Thing.markdown

 # From Mathematical Foundations to AI Revolution

-In 2004, when I completed my PhD under one of optimization theory's most brilliant minds, few could have predicted how optimization mathematics would become the backbone of today's AI revolution.
+In 2004, when I completed my PhD under the supervision of one of optimization theory's most brilliant minds, few could have predicted how optimization mathematics would become the backbone of today's AI revolution.
 Yet looking back,
 the threads connecting advanced mathematics to modern artificial intelligence (AI)